This policy outlines the functions of Alphacrucis College (AC) libraries.

 All staff, HDR candidates and students

-Consultation and collaboration between the Director of Library Services and Program Directors will determine the levels of collecting for each disciplinary area, primarily in relation to demand.
+Consultation and collaboration between the Director of Library Services and Program Directors (or equivalent) will determine the levels of collecting for each disciplinary area, primarily in relation to demand.
 Final purchasing decisions rest with the Director of Library Services.

 Donated items to the library and APSC may be accepted provided they fall within the acquisition principles and priorities listed above.
 A condition of acceptance is that the retention of an item is at the discretion of AC.
 All donations must be accompanied by the completed and signed online AC Library Donations Form.
 This indicates that the donor has the authority to sign over the ownership of the items being donated.
 If a donated item is identified as no longer useful, AC may dispose of the item.

 By borrowing library items, students, HDR candidates, staff and other users implicitly agree to abide by the library rules.
 These include committing to return loans on or before the due date, or to pay any accrued fees or charges.
 The library communicates with its borrowers primarily through email.
 It is the responsibility of the borrower to inform the library of any changes to their personal details immediately.
 The library accepts no responsibility if a borrower does not receive a particular notice or communication by a certain time or at all.